rhaix23/react-ts-jokes-app/README.md

 ## Insights

 This application was the first one I made using Typescript and React.
-The main objective in creating this application was to implement and consolidate my knowledge on basics of Typescript.
+The main objective in creating this application was to implement and consolidate my knowledge on the basics of Typescript and its usage with React.
 Through this project, I was able to play around with types, using interfaces to define the shape of objects, and passing props.

 ## Technologies & Tools Used